US medical supply chains failed, and COVID deaths followed

 This catastrophic collapse was one of the country’s most consequential failures to control the virus.
 And it wasn’t unexpected: For decades, politicians and corporate officials ignored warnings about the risks associated with America’s overdependence on foreign manufacturing, and a lack of adequate preparation at home, the AP and “FRONTLINE” found.

-As the pandemic rolled into the U.S., Asian factories shut down, halting exports of medical supplies to the U.S. Meanwhile, government stockpiles were depleted from a flu outbreak a decade earlier, and there was no way to rapidly restock.
+As the pandemic rolled into the U.S., Asian factories shut down, halting exports of medical supplies.
+Meanwhile, government stockpiles were depleted from a flu outbreak a decade earlier, and there was no way to rapidly restock.
 The federal government dangerously advised people not to wear masks, looking to preserve the supply for health care workers.
 Counterfeits flooded the market.

 Now, with more than 210,000 Americans dead and the president himself infected with the virus, the U.S. grieves the consequences.
 And nurses are still being told to reuse masks designed to be thrown away after each patient.